spotify/confidence-sdk-swift/README.md

 The "producer" conforms to `ConfidenceContextProducer`, which allows to dynamically push context changes to the Confidence object.

-In both cases above, any context change triggers a new `fetchAndActivate` asynchronously and the flags in the local cache are re-evaluated remotely according to the new context: until that background operation is complete, flag values are returned to the application according to the old context's evaluation, and marked as "stale".
+In both cases above, any context change triggers a new asynchronous `fetchAndActivate` and the flags in the local cache are re-evaluated remotely according to the new context: until this background operation is complete, flag values are returned to the application according to the old context's evaluation, and with `resolveReason = .stale`.

 ### Resolving feature flags